ooples/pine_script_docs/source/writing/Style_guide.rst

 ^^^^^^^^^

 This section should ideally include all the statements producing the script's visuals, whether they be plots, drawings, background colors, candle-plotting, etc.
-See the User Manual's section on :ref:`here <PageColors_ZIndex>` for more information on how the relative depth of visuals is determined.
+See the Pine Script™ User Manual's section on :ref:`here <PageColors_ZIndex>` for more information on how the relative depth of visuals is determined.